 Iowa – Tom Harkin won by a healthy 26-point margin in 2008, but he decided not to seek re-election in 2014.
 Republicans have a fairly wide pool of candidates for a possible takeover.

 Louisiana – Mary Landrieu has won election to the US Senate by an average of just 3 points in three elections.
-She remains one of the few Democratic senators in the south and – along with Pryor – will face voters for the first time since voting for Obamacare.
+She remains one of the few Democratic senators in the south and, along with Pryor, will face voters for the first time since voting for Obamacare.
 Her blue-dog claims may be less convincing this time.
-So far, Congressman Bill Cassidy has has declared his candidacy for the GOP side.
+So far, Congressman Bill Cassidy has has declared his candidacy for the GOP side and has raised considerable cash.
+(Full Louisiana 2014 analysis)

 Michigan - The retirement hits keep coming for the Democrats as sure bet Carl Levin announced he would also retire in 2014.
 Both the GOP and Democratic fields are wide open and each side has recent victories to brag about.
 President Obama and Debbie Stabenow both won the state in 2010, but the Governor's mansion any many statewide races flipped to the Republicans previously